 Today, the union between English speaking and French speaking Cameroonians created in 1961 is suffering from socio-political crises that continue to threaten the foundation and existence of that union as the bid for the creation of an independent English speaking Cameroon state animates the political scene.
 In fact, leaders of the amba revolution of 2016 hold swear that the two English speaking regions in Cameroon must have an independent or autonomous state of their own.
 The future and way forward in this crisis remains the million dollar question to answer.
 Yet, all these had its origin in the colonial concept of states vis-à-vis the African concept as explained in this article.
+In a follow up of the elections of the bureau of the Junior Regional Council for the North West on 3 February 2023, Nseka Ndi Anatol declared:

-The consequences in the communities till date are enormous.
+861 The consequences in the communities till date are enormous.

-Conclusion VII.
+12 VII.
+Conclusion